yadavanuj44/yoda-talks/README.md

 # yoda talks
- A language translator which translates from english to yoda talk
+ A language translator which translates from english to yoda talk.
+ It is made using HTML, CSS and JavaScript.